gavinbarrett/LatexWatcher/README.md

 chmod +x texwatch
 ```

-Then add texwatch to your path.
+Then add texwatch to a directory in your path.

 `cp texwatch ~/.local/bin`

 ### **Usage**